bgoodearl/ContosoU_dn6_MVCB_Clean/readme.md

 `...\SqlScripts\Schema\CU6_M03_AddCourseInstructorLink.sql`<br/>
 to create the tables for the database used for integration tests and the web app.<br/>

+Copy `...\_ConfigSource\src\ContosoUniversity\appsettings.Development_user_xxxx.json`
+to `...\src\ContosoUniversity` replacing "xxxx" in the file name with the username of the account from which you are running Visual Studio, and update the paths in the file to match your solution path.
+Also, and correct connection string for your environment.

+Update paths for `internalLogFile` and `var_logdir` in `appsettings.Development_user_...` after you copy and rename it.

 Copy `...\_ConfigSource\src\CU.EFDataApp\appsettings.migrations.json`
 to `...\src\CU.EFDataApp` and modify connection string for your environment.